cybersec101/resources/EN_Setting_Security_and_Privacy_Trainer-Resource.md

 	 				- Where	possible	use	a	password	with	letters	and	numbers.

 	 				- Using	the	fingerprint	scanning	service	is	a	good	option.
 If	you	use a	pattern,	avoid	simple	shapes	(L	shape,	triangle,	square)	and wipe	the	screen	regularly	to	clean	the	smudge	from	the	pattern from	the	screen.
 If	you	use	a	four-digit	code	avoid	simple	patterns (1234,	0000,	2580,	1111,	5555,	5683,	0852,	1212,	or	your	birth	year).
-These	are	not	good	passcodes [^footnote4].
+These	are	not	good	passcodes [Note 4](#note-4).